MarceauKa/laravel-ovh-sms/README.md

 You can get your credentials from the [official API Explorer site](https://api.ovh.com/createToken/index.cgi?GET=/sms&GET=/sms/*&PUT=/sms/*&DELETE=/sms/*&POST=/sms/*]) at OVH.

 Once your credentials in hands, you need to put them in **config/laravel-ovh-sms.php**.
 For convenience, you can put them in your .env file.

-Keys are:
+Config keys are:
 - OVHSMS_APP_KEY => your application key
 - OVHSMS_APP_SECRET => your application secret
 - OVHSMS_OVHSMS_CONSUMER_KEY => your consumer key
 - OVHSMS_ENDPOINT => your endpoint (defaults to ovh-eu)

 If you want to, you can define your default sms account (formated like "sms-LLXXXXX-X").

 Config key is:
 - OVHSMS_ACCOUNT => your sms account ID

-## TODO & Ideas
+## Support

-- Events (message sent, ...)
-- Provide laravel-ovh as a driver for the new Laravel 5.3 notification system.
-- Idea: integration of https://github.com/giggsey/libphonenumber-for-php to help parsing phone numbers into international format.
+Issues related to **ovh/php-ovh-sms** should be posted on [its own repo](https://github.com/ovh/php-ovh-sms).
+For this Laravel package, feel free to post your issues in the issues section.

 ## Licence